LeanneLL/AS-system/README.md

    https://endoangel-info.com/checkpoint.zip

-   **When the download is complete, extract to the root directory of the file.**
+   **When the file is completely downloaded, extract the file to its root directory.**

    - The file directory is as follows